GiteruGerald/Stylish-Menu/READMe.md

 # A Stylish Menu

-## Just something cool and learnt for fun from a Social Media vid😄
+## Just something cool I learnt for fun from a Social Media vid😄

 > Built on Basic HTML & CSS: Check it out